 While there’s a library for all functionalities possible in Java and other native programming languages, Flutter is still new.
 Not every functionality you need is found in these libraries.

-This means that you and your team would need to build them by themselves, which can be very time-consuming and not an ideal situation for a service-based app development company.
+This means that you and your team must build them by themselves, which can be very time-consuming and not ideal for a service-based app development company .

-You can integrate the following tools to Dart:
+You can integrate the following tools into Dart:

 Java is one of the most popular programming languages.

-Developing apps for the Android platform lets you have the potential from over a billion users of the entire Indian subcontinent and millions of users worldwide.
+Developing apps for the Android platform lets you the potential to reach over a billion users of the entire Indian subcontinent and millions of users worldwide.

-Android uses DVM, i.e., Dalvik Virtual Machine to run apps on it.
+Android uses DVM, i.e., Dalvik Virtual Machine, to run apps.
 Your Java code is converted to a machine-readable byte-code format for the DVM.

-Building apps for Android will be enjoyable at first, but as the type and size of your app increases, the need for learning and implementing code architecture becomes necessary.
+Building apps for Android will be enjoyable at first, but as the type and size of your app increase, the need for learning and implementing code architecture becomes necessary.

 The primary reason for choosing Java for Android app development is its steep learning curve for beginners building mobile apps.